Rioflan/bred-mobile-app/README.md

 You also have to configure environment variables of the *flex server* project.
 `CONFIG_REGEX`, `PLACE_REGEX`, `WIFI_REGEX`

-## Running your React Native application in the Simulator
+## Running your React Native iOS application in the Simulator

 Run ```react-native run-ios``` inside your React Native project folder:
 ```